cjlee38/gitnote/README.md

 domain-specific terminology.
 Understanding the code's functionality is one thing, but retaining all those details to construct a comprehensive view of the system's workings is an entirely different challenge.

-While one could resort to jotting down memos in a text editor or elsewhere, correlating these notes with the mental map of the system's architecture doesn't always come easily.
+You could try to write down notes in a text editor or elsewhere, but it’s often hard to connect these notes with your overall understanding of the system’s architecture.
 This is where git-note comes into play—a tool designed to allow you to record your insights, comments, or notes directly related to the code while keeping them concealed from the source code itself.
 These comments are accessible exclusively to you and can be seamlessly integrated with your IDE, making it effortlessly easy to review your annotations within the context of the code.

+### Installation
+TBD